GutenTech/GutenDocs/README.md

 ## Usage

-### Getting ready to use gutendocs
+### Getting ready to use GutenDocs

 From anywhere call `npm install -g gutendocs`.
-This will give you access to the gutendocs shell command.
+This will give you access to the `gutendocs` shell command.

-### Initializing Gutendocs
+### Initializing gutendocs

 Now from any location, preferably the root of a repo, you can call `gutendocs init [foldername]` which will initialize a API folder directly in the directory you are currently working in.
-It will also create a settings file called `.gutenrc.json` and a `.gutenignore` that will allow you to customize your usage of gutendocs.
+It will also create a settings file called `.gutenrc.json` and a `.gutenignore` that will allow you to customize your usage of GutenDocs.
 Your `.gutenignore` works just like a `.gitignore` file and will ignore folders and files you specify and allow for the use of * as a wild card.
 You can also place nested `.gutenignore` files inside of subfolders and it will add ignore criteria in that folder and its subfolder as indicated in that directories `.gutenignore`.  `.gutenrc.json` is a file that contains all the settings you can customize for for your API.
-An explanation of those settings is below.
+An explanation of those settings is below:

 #### .gutenrc explanation
 <pre lang="javascript" width="46em">
-"apiDir": // this is the folder that your API has been created in. [default = GutenAPI] "skeleton": { // this outlines the structure of how your API will be organized
+"apiDir": // this is the folder your API Documentation will be created in. [default = GutenAPI] "skeleton": { // this outlines the structure of how your API will be organized
     "sortByOrder": [ // the order the sort methods in this array will define in what order things are categorized "sortByFileName",